-All of the Company's financial instruments are non-interest bearing except for cash and cash equivalents that earn interest at variable market rates, and the Note that bears interest at a fixed interest rate.
-Burcon's cash and cash are held at two Canadian chartered banks to maximize interest and to diversify risk.
-For the year ended March 31, 2017, the weighted average interest rate earned on the Company's cash and cash equivalents was 0.79% (2016 - 0.89% per annum; 2015 - 1.22% per annum).
-The impact of a 1% strengthening or weakening of interest rates on the Company's cash and cash equivalents at March 31, 2017 is estimated to be a \$47,000 increase or decrease in interest income per year.
+All of the Company's financial instruments are non-interest bearing except for cash and cash equivalents that earn interest at variable market rates and the Note that bears interest at a fixed interest rate.
+Burcon's cash and cash equivalents are held at two Canadian chartered banks to maximize interest and to diversify risk.
+For the year ended March 31, 2018, the weighted average interest rate earned on the Company's cash and cash equivalents was 1.15% (2017 - 0.79% per annum).
+The impact of a 1% strengthening or weakening of interest rates on the Company's cash and cash equivalents at March 31, 2018 is estimated to be a \$34,000 increase or decrease in interest income per year.